Filling: Place the

 until combined.
 Add the butter and process until the mixture resembles coarse

 Turn the dough onto your work surface and gather into a ball.
-Divide the dough in half, flattening
+Divide the dough in half

-each half into a disk, cover with plastic
+each half into a round, cover with plastic

 After the dough has chilled sufficiently,